-After having 7 babies, I feel like I have been given a unique perspective on what are postpartum essentials to have in the home for mama once the baby arrives.
+After having 7 babies, I’ve got a unique perspective on what postpartum essentials to have in the home for mama once the baby arrives.
 Honestly, the last few pregnancies have been ALL about comfort and to aid healing and provide nourishment.
 I’ve learned that if you neglect yourself, you will not be the mom you hope to be once you arrive home.
 It’s so important to take care of yourself and to do what is necessary to make sure you get the rest you need.
 Following are my top picks for twelve postpartum essentials for mom care and comfort.

 (This post contains affiliate links.
 When you shop through these links, I receive a commission at no additional cost to you.)

 Twelve Postpartum Essentials for Mom Care and Comfort

 SmartyPants Prenatal Vitamins No more swallowing huge pills!
 I do much better with liquid and gummy vitamins that I can take on a daily basis than with pills.
 For some reason, I don’t absorb pills as well and they upset my stomach.
 The great thing about SmartyPants is that they rank higher in quality than most gummy vitamins.
 And though they contain some sweetener, it isn’t nearly as much as other brands.
 I also love that these prenatal vitamins DON’T contain iron, which can cause nausea and constipation, especially in the early pregnancy months.
 I also love that they contain all the essentials I need for breastfeeding AND they taste great!
 Win!

 The Moby Wrap My infant babies LOVE the Moby, which keeps them snug and close to mama.
 I love it for being able to have my hands free to tend to the rest of my household.
 It’s a small learning curve to learn how to wrap baby to you.
 But it’s worth it for a happy and secure babe!